Indicio-tech/acapy-client/README.md

 1. All path/query params, and bodies become method arguments.
 1. If your endpoint had any tags on it, the first tag will be used as a module name for the function (my_tag above)
 1. Any endpoint which did not have a tag will be in `acapy_client.api.default`

+## Building / publishing this Client
+This project uses [Poetry](https://python-poetry.org/) to manage dependencies  and packaging.
+Here are the basics:
+1. Update the metadata in pyproject.toml (e.g. authors, version)
+1. If you're using a private repository, configure it with Poetry
+    1. `poetry config repositories.<your-repository-name> <url-to-your-repository>`
+    1. `poetry config http-basic.<your-repository-name> <username> <password>`
+1. Publish the client with `poetry publish --build -r <your-repository-name>` or, if for public PyPI, just `poetry publish --build`

+If you want to install this client into another project without publishing it (e.g. for development) then:
+1. If that project **is using Poetry**, you can simply do `poetry add <path-to-this-client>` from that project
+1. If that project is not using Poetry:
+    1. Build a wheel with `poetry build -f wheel`
+    1. Install that wheel from the other project `pip install <path-to-wheel>`